Halo Infinite Battle Royale: Tatanka leaks, release window, everything we know

 A ‘containment zone’ is also present, no different from all other BRs like Warzone, Apex Legends, and Fortnite, which all feature shrinking safe zones.

-Last but not least, players also seem to have a number of unique side missions up for grabs in the BR mode.
+Last but not least, players also seemed to have a number of unique side missions up for grabs in the BR mode.
 Similar to Warzone’s contracts, leaked settings revealed Operations like capturing zones, supply runs, and destroying bases in Tatanka.

 Related Topics